-Dioxin, Diquat, Endothal, Glyphosphate, Insecticides: complete waivers; Asbestos: waiver every 9 years.
+Dioxin, Diquat, Endothal, Glyphosphate, Insecticides: complete waivers; Asbestos: complete waivers.

 Unregulated Contaminants Statement

 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to help EPA determine their occurrence in drinking water and potential need for future regulation.